ONMO/OnMobileGamification/README.md

 ```
  - name : Provide the rule name to fetch the details
  - didPresent : Provide the state value when to present or dismiss the template.
 If true presents the leadeboard
+ - didShowNavigation : Provide the preference of showing navigation with title and back button
 ```

 ### Reward History